This week on ‘An Interview with WiseOceans’ we spoke to Romina Bayer, Founder and OceanSnaps, and Underwater Photography Coach

 Images are such a powerful tool to inspire others, evoke emotions, and make people care.
 That is why I want to encourage divers and all ocean lovers to share their passion for the oceans with anybody they meet!

 4. Which part of your job do you enjoy the most?

 The exchange with other like-minded ocean lovers, seeing my students grow and making a difference themselves.
 I also really love all the creative parts of my job, not only the process of creating underwater images and just being in the water, but also the creative parts of content creation and marketing

 5. Are there aspects of your position which make you feel that you are really ‘making a difference’?

 I love seeing the shift in other people, the moment they suddenly have a big realization and you can notice that something has just changed for them.

 When it comes to people who are not particularly “connected” to our oceans yet, it is seeing the moment that people start to care about our oceans.
-When your images inspire someone to discover and learn more about our oceans, this is so beautiful to witness!
+Witnessing your images inspire someone to discover and learn more about our oceans is just so beautiful!

 Yes, email marketing skills!
 I didn’t even know that was a thing until last year!

 8. What advice would you give to budding marine conservationists?